Hbvsa/hbvsa.github.io/_portfolio/Tools for fast and simple Object detection with YOLO on custom dataset.md

 ---
-title: "Tools for creating object detetcion datasets and training"
+title: "Tools for creating object detection datasets and training"
 excerpt: "Roboflow automated labeling and YOLOv9 for the object detection task"
 collection: portfolio
 ---